 1. Addition of Dihydrogen: Alkanes are formed by the addition of dihydrogen to alkenes.
 The reaction takes place in the presence of finely divided nickel, platinum, and palladium.

-2. Addition of Halogens: Vicinal Dihalides form when halogens are added to alkenes.
+2. Addition of Halogens: Vicinal Dihalides are formed when halogens are added to alkenes.

 3. Addition of Hydrogen Halides: Alkyl halides form when hydrogen halides (HCl, HBr, HI) react with alkenes.
 The reactivity of hydrogen halides with alkenes is as follows; HI > HBr > HCl.

-4. Addition of Sulphuric Acid: Alkyl hydrogen sulphate form when the cold concentrated sulphuric acid reacts with alkenes.
+4. Addition of Sulphuric Acid: Alkyl hydrogen sulfate is formed when the cold concentrated sulphuric acid reacts with alkenes.